Sixth borough: Waterways and islands

 In 2011, New York Mayor Michael Bloomberg referred to the city's waterfront and waterways as a composite sixth borough during presentations of planned rehabilitation projects along the city's shoreline, including Governors Island in the Upper New York Bay.
 Other individuals have also referred to the city's waterways as a sixth borough.
-Rikers Island has been called the 6th borough.
+Rikers Island has been called the sixth borough as well.

-Several 20th and 21st century proposals have been made for a drastic Lower Manhattan expansion encompassing Governors Island, and have sometimes been characterized as visions for a "sixth borough".
+Several 20th- and 21st-century proposals have been made for a drastic Lower Manhattan expansion encompassing Governors Island, and have sometimes been characterized as visions for a "sixth borough".

-Other communities within the NYC metropolitan area
+Other communities within the New York metropolitan area

 Other communities within the New York City Consolidated Statistical Area have often been referred to as sixth boroughs, especially diverse urban centers such as Stamford and New Haven.
-Historically, these nearby cities haven drawn significant populations from outmigration from New York City, and also share similar cultural characteristics such as disproportionately large Italian-American and Jewish populations.
+Historically, these nearby cities have drawn in significant populations from New York City through outmigration and also share similar cultural characteristics with the city, such as disproportionately large Italian and Jewish American populations.